naren-m/beautiful-jekyll/_posts/2017-3-3-Using-OpenCV-to-read-and-write-images.md

 ## Goals

-- Starting opencv3 docker for this tutorial
+- Starting opencv3 docker
-- Learn how to read, save and show an image
+- Read, save and show an image
-- Learn how to use cv.imread, cv.imwrite
+- Use cv.imread, cv.imwrite
-- Learn how to show figures in matplotlib in ipython notebook
+- Show figures in matplotlib in ipython notebook

 ## Starting opencv3 Docker to run the tutorials